A General Framework for the Semantics of Type Theory

 \section{Natural Models of Type Theory}

 We review natural models of dependent type theory \parencite{awodey2018natural}.
-Natural models are described in terms of presheaves and representable natural transformations, but we prefer to work with discrete fibrations which are essentially the same things as presheaves.
+Natural models are described in terms of presheaves and representable natural transformations, but we prefer to work with discrete fibrations instead of presheaves.
+While presheaves are intuitive and convenient to describe concrete examples of models of a type theory, discrete fibrations are convenient for the study of the \(2\)-category of models of a type theory.
+Concretely, a model of a type theory will simply be a \(\Cat\)-valued \(2\)-functor (\cref{rem:base-of-model}).
 This section is mostly devoted to rephrasing the theory of natural models in terms of discrete fibrations. \Cref{prop:dfib-rep-pushforward} might be new to the reader: the pushforward along a representable map of discrete fibrations is given by the pullback along the right adjoint of the representable map.